To the Members of JSW Steel Limited

 Annual Secretarial Compliance Report

 During the period under review the Company has complied with the applicableSecretarial Standards notified by the Institute of Company Secretaries of India.
-TheCompany has also undertaken an audit for FY 2020-21 pursuant to SEBI Circular No.CIR/CFD/ CMO/I/27/2019 dated February 8 2019 for all applicable compliances as per theSecurities and Exchange Board of India Regulations and Circular/ Guidelines issuedthereunder.
-The Report (Annual Secretarial Compliance Report) has been submitted to theStock Exchanges within 60 days of the end of the financial year ended March 31 2021.
+TheCompany has also undertaken an audit for the FY 2021 - 22 pursuant to SEBI Circular No.CIR/CFD/ CMO/I/27/2019 dated February 08 2019 for all applicable compliances as per theSecurities and Exchange Board of India Regulations and Circular/ Guidelines issuedthereunder.
+The Report (Annual Secretarial Compliance Report) has been submitted to theStock Exchanges on May 13 2022 which is within 60 days of the end of the financial yearended March 31 2022.

 The Company follows the globally recognised 'COSO' framework of Enterprise RiskManagement (ERM).
 ERM brings together the understanding of the potential upside anddownside of all those factors which can affect the organisation with an objective to addmaximum sustainable value to all the activities of the organisation and to variousstakeholders.

 The Company recognises that the emerging and identified risks need to be managed andmitigated to -